 Chaska Coin Check

-Veterans Park will also feature an interpretive podium, called the Chaska Coin Check, to commemorate challenge coins and the stories of those who hold them.
+Veterans Park features an interpretive podium, called the Chaska Coin Check, to commemorate challenge coins and the stories of those who hold them.
+Watch a Chaska Community TV feature on the Chaska Coin Check.

 Challenge Coin Display